ArbitrumFoundation/docs/docs/concepts/lifecycle-anatomy-aip-proposal.md

   H --> I["<a href='#phase-7-implementation' style='text-decoration:none;'><b>Phase 7: Implementation</b></a>"];
 ```

+#### Phase 0: Forum post (optional but recommended) - 7 days in duration

+This is the first phase of the Arbitrum Improvement Proposal (AIP) process:

+1. The proposed AIP is submitted following the procedure outlined within How to submit a DAO proposal.
+2. A discussion is initiated on the ArbitrumDAO governance forum for at least 7 days.

 #### Phase 1: Temperature check (optional but recommended) - 7 days in duration

-This is the first phase of the Arbitrum Improvement Proposal (AIP) process:

-1. The proposed AIP is submitted following the procedure outlined within [How to submit a DAO proposal](../how-tos/create-submit-dao-proposal).
-2. A discussion is initiated on the [ArbitrumDAO governance forum](https://forum.arbitrum.foundation/c/proposals/7) for at least 7 days.
-3. A temperature check poll is created to help gauge the interest of ArbitrumDAO members - either at the same time as the forum post, or after the forum post has facilitated initial discussion.
+1. A temperature check poll is created to help gauge the interest of ArbitrumDAO members, after the forum post has facilitated initial discussion.
 This poll can be initiated only by an address that can represent at least 500,000 votable tokens.
-4. The poll runs for 7 days and is decided by a simple majority with no required participation threshold.
+2. The poll runs for 7 days and is decided by a simple majority with no required participation threshold.

 This is an optional step, but it's recommended as a due-diligence governance best practice.
 If an AIP fails this temperature check, the original AIP author is encouraged to refrain from proceeding, and voters are encouraged to reject it if the author proceeds.
 If an AIP proposer decides to skip this step, voters should consider this as a factor in their vote.